 Use the Gantt chart tool in the app to visualize tasks in a logical sequence within the project timeline.
 This makes monitoring your team’s progress, availability of resources, and every Jira issue effortless.

 With the intuitive interface, you can modify your project schedule and task dependencies directly on the chart by just dragging, shortening, or stretching the taskbars.
 The best part?
 It works just like Microsoft Project, only better!

 Functionalities like critical path view and baseline enable you to meet all deadlines.
 Utilize the work breakdown structure (WBS) feature in our app to break a major project into bite-sized tasks to keep your team focused.

 Related Read: The Ultimate Guide to Jira Gantt Charts

 Then, identify the parent-child relationships between the tasks so that they can be arranged hierarchically.
 The app also tracks and monitors your team’s capacity to avoid over- or under-commitment.

 Related Read: How to Visualize Dependencies in Jira

 No more moving back-and-forth between platforms for manual data integration!
-You can now focus on planning, managing, and tracking your project at ease, all in one place.
+You can now focus on planning project roadmap, managing resources, and tracking project timeline at ease, all in one place.